hvmelo/cashu_app/README.md

 - **Programmable money**: Support for script conditions like time locks, public key locks, and more
 - **Lightning Network integration**: Seamless interoperability with the Lightning Network

-Cashu is designed to improve the experience for users of custodial services by bringing privacy, censorship resistance, and flexibility to Bitcoin transactions.

 ## Features

 - 🔒 **Private Transactions**: Send and receive Cashu tokens with complete privacy